 A hard-wired doorbell can be connected to a chime, but will typically need an electrician to visit and install a special power supply.
 This adds to the cost, but also means there are no worries about batteries running out at a critical moment.

-Don't overlook your broadband speed.
+Don't overlook your broadband speed either.
 The video feed requires a minimum of around 1Mb/s upload speed.
-Upload speeds are usually slower than download speeds, so check yours with an online speed tester before you buy.
+Upload speeds are usually slower than download speeds, so check yours with an online speed tester before you buy, and make sure your doorbell is in range of your Wi-Fi router or it won't work at all.